JackalJoe/USB-Docs/(2) Getting Started/(1) Seedbox Access Methods/Ultraseedbox Control Panel.md

-**The UltraSeedbox's Control Panel (UCP)** is your one-stop, easy panel to managing your UltraSeedbox slot.
+**The Ultra.cc Control Panel (UCP)** is your one-stop, easy panel to managing your Ultra.cc slot.
 Here, you can easily set your slot access credentials, managing and accessing your apps.

-This short section will walk you through the UltraSeedbox Control Panel.
+This short section will walk you through the Ultra.cc Control Panel.

 ***